MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

     3. Select your desired Enrollment Policy template.
     4. If the template isn't immediately available, select **Show all templates** box below the list
     5. If the template needed is available with a red X beside it, consult your Active Directory or Certificate team
-    6. As information in the certificate will need to be manually entered, you will find a warning message under the selected template as a hyperlink that says `⚠️ More Information is required to enroll for this certificate.
+    6. As information in the certificate needs to be manually entered, you'll find a warning message under the selected template as a hyperlink that says `⚠️ More Information is required to enroll for this certificate.
 Click here to configure settings.`
         1. Select the hyperlink, and continue to fill the information for the certificate in the popup window.
 1. In the **Certificate Properties** wizard: